apple1417/console_mod_menu/Readme.md

 # Changelog

+### v1.6
+- Linting fixes.

 ### v1.5
-- Support host-only coop support value
+- Support host-only coop support value.
-- Linting fixes
+- Linting fixes.

 ### v1.4
 - Improved suggestions when trying to bind a key by name, and misspelling it.